 Even though it's covered in hair follicles, the scalp is actual skin.
 Just like your face, it can be prone to dryness, scabbing, scarring, and "acne."
-Dermatologist Neil Sadick, MD, of Sadick Dermatology in New York City, tells Refinery29 that scalp acne (known by doctors as folliculitis) occurs when a hair follicle gets clogged with sebum or product debris.
+Dermatologist Neil Sadick, MD, of Sadick Dermatology, tells Refinery29 that scalp acne (known by doctors as folliculitis) occurs when a hair follicle gets clogged with sebum or product debris.

-Ted Lain, MD, of Sanova Dermatology in Texas, explains that scalp acne is a common result of inflammation of the hair follicles.
+Ted Lain, MD, of Sanova Dermatology, explains that scalp acne is a common result of inflammation of the hair follicles.
 But sometimes it can be a sign of something more serious.
 “Acne on the scalp may also indicate a bacterial infection," he says.
 "If the acne seems very inflamed, itchy, and is spreading very quickly, you should seek care from a dermatologist."

 If you've noticed a few pesky, red bumps after skipping a few washes, slathering your scalp with oil (which causes clogging), or rocking a slightly-snug protective style — the key to getting rid of scalp acne starts with picking the right products.
 Ahead, find the exact tips (and products) dermatologists give their clients when acne attacks.